opencor/opencor/README.md

 [OpenCOR](http://www.opencor.ws/) is an [open source](http://www.opencor.ws/user/licensing.html) cross-platform modelling environment.
-Here a few links, which you might find useful:
+Here are a few links, which you might find useful:

 #######